Sli-7x/React-Saga-BP/README.md

-# Typescript SSR React boilerplate
+# Typescript SSR React + redux-saga boilerplate

 ### How to start